Call For Artists:

 Artist Instructors Needed

-We are seeking visual arts, dance, acting/ improvisation and drama classes for children and adults for our winter 2017 semester at the Arts Council of Princeton.
+We are seeking visual arts, dance, acting/ improvisation and drama classes for children and adults for our Summer/Fall 2017 semester at the Arts Council of Princeton.
 We ask you to submit your proposal electronically to our website.
 Please fill out the form in its entirety.